Learn the impact of our successful applicants to external opportunities in science, technology, engineering, arts, and mathematics.

 Student Schedules

-The Upper School year is divided into 12-week trimesters, with time devoted to the Upper School Retreat, service, Symposia, and End of Year Experiences.
+The Upper School year is divided into approximately 12-week trimesters, with time devoted to an opening Upper School orientation, service, Collaborative Engagement Days, and End of Year Experiences.
 Most students take four full years (12 credits) of Language Arts, Math, Science, Social Studies, Modern Language, and Cultural Arts.

 Subject Areas